aws-observability/observability-best-practices/docs/en/guides/partners/databricks.md

 ```

 If the cluster is running, it will be restarted.
 The next time it runs, it will send Spark and instance metrics to AMP.

+## Do's and dont's

+### Prioritize valuable metrics

+Spark and node_exporter both expose several metrics, and several formats for the same metrics.
+Without filtering which metrics are useful for monitoring and incident response, the mean time to detect problems increase, costs with storing samples increase, valuable information will be harder to be found and understood.
+Using OpenTelemetry processors, it is possible to filter and keep only valuable metrics, or filter out metrics that doesn't make sense; aggregate and calculate metrics before sending them to AMP.

+### Avoid alerting fatigue

+Once valuable metrics are being ingested into AMP, it's essential to configure alerts.
+However, alerting on every resource usage burst may cause alerting fatigue, that is when too much noise will decrease the confidence in alerts severity, and leave important events undetected.
+AMP alerting rules group feature should be use to avoid ambiqguity, i.e., several connected alerts generating separated notifications.
+Also, alerts should receive the proper severity, and it should reflect business priorities.

+### Reuse Amazon Managed Grafana dashboards

+Amazon Managed Grafana leverages Grafana native templating feature, which allow the creation for dashboards for all existing and new Databricks clusters.
+It removes the need of manually creating and keeping visualizations for each cluster.
+To use this feature, its important to have the correct labels in the metrics to group these metrics per cluster.
+Once again, it's possible with OpenTelemetry processors.